zaphosting/docs/docs/bananashooter-firststeps-connect.md

 ---
 id: bananashooter-firststeps-connect
 title: "Banana Shooter: Connect to the server"
-description: Information about various ways on how to connect to your Banana Shooter server from ZAP-Hosting
+description: "Information about various ways on how to connect to your Banana Shooter server from ZAP-Hosting"
 sidebar_label: Connect to the server
 services:
   - gameserver-bananashooter